saloot/ADS2023/assignments.md

 ### Assignment 5: Accuracy Measures
-* On the database of your choice, pratice measuring the following accuracy measures:
+* On the database of your choice, practice measuring the following accuracy measures:
     * 25 Points on the notebook running correctly.
     * 20 Points: Regression Accuracy Metrics:
         * 5 Points: measuring Mean Squared Error (MSE)